tawk/nestjs-batch-kafka/README.md

 ## Description

-Process Kafka message by batch in NestJS
+Process and Publish Kafka message by batch in NestJS.
+Cross compatible with `ServerKafka` and `ClientKafka` from `@nestjs/microservices` package.

 ## Installation